 - If you are working in a group, please work quietly.

 - Computers are on a first come, first served basis.
 If you leave your computer for longer than half an hour and there are people waiting to use the station, your work will be saved and you will be logged out.
-Notify a Multimedia Consultant if you are exporting a large file and need to leave the video lab.
+Notify a Multimedia Consultant if you are exporting or importing a large file and need to leave the video lab.

 Need Help?
 Call on Tech Tips